fredericoco/AWS-S3/README.md

 sudo su ubuntu&& echo "export DB_HOST='mongodb://54.155.98.140:27017/posts'" >> /home/ubuntu/.bashrc && source /home/ubuntu/.bashrc && cd /home/ubuntu/app/app && screen -d -m npm start
 ```
 - App AMI had to be checked for whether the nginx was working and whether the default file in /etc/nginx/sites-available was up to date for the reverse proxy.
 It should have the updated location file.
+- Make sure that when you make a new version of the template and want to look at it, you select it.
+When you want to lauch make sure you are using the lastest version of the updated template, otherwise you'll go in circles.